aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-to-pdf/_index.md

 ---
-title: "Set PDF Page Size – dwg to pdf java using Aspose.CAD"
+title: "Export DWG to PDF in Java – Set PDF Page Size with Aspose.CAD"
 linktitle: Export to PDF
 second_title: Aspose.CAD Java API
 description: "Learn how to set PDF page size while converting DWG to PDF with Aspose.CAD for Java, and discover pdf export options to increase PDF resolution."